jonathantree/Amazon_Vine_Analysis/README.md

 # Amazon Vine Analysis

 ## Project Overview
 The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
 Companies pay a small fee to Amazon and provide products to Amazon Vine members, who are then required to publish a review.
 The purpose of this project was to analyze one of the [Amazon Reviews](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt) datasets to determine if there is any bias toward favorable reviews from Vine members.
 The approach was to create an AWS RDS database in pgAdmin, use PySpark and Google Colab to perform ETL on the chosen dataset and upload the final dataframes into the tables of pgAdmin.
 Once the database was populated, analysis on the reviews was conducted to determine the total number of reviews, the number of 5-star reviews, and the percentage of 5-star reviews for the two types of review (paid vs unpaid).
 This analysis was first conducted in pgAdmin only to find out that the chosen dataset did not contain any Vine participants (dataset: mobile apps).
 A new dataset was chosen and the analysis was replicated using PySpark (dataset: pet products).
-Both are presented here for thuroughness but final results were only obtained from the PySpark analysis.
+Both are presented here for thoroughness but final results were only obtained from the PySpark analysis.
 These results are presented first.

 ## PySpark Results